arcuru/pokem/README.md

 pokem Backup failed! # Will send to your configured default room pokem error Backup failed! # Will send to your configured room named "error" pokem --room error Backup failed! # Same as above

+# It also accepts stdin as the room message
+echo "Backup failed!" | pokem error # Sends to the room named "error" cat README.md | pokem # Send the contents of a file to the default room
 ```

 See the [Setup](#setup) section for config options.